Beautiful Night (Paul McCartney song)

 "Beautiful Night" is a song by Paul McCartney and is the 13th track on his 1997 album Flaming Pie.
 In December 1997, it was released as the third and final single from that album, peaking at number 25 in the UK Singles Chart (see 1997 in British music).
-The single featured "Love Come Tumbling Down" and "Same Love" as b-sides both of which were previously unreleased tracks and were recorded in 1987 and 1988 respectively.
+The single featured "Love Come Tumbling Down" and "Same Love" as b-sides, both of which were previously unreleased tracks and were recorded in 1987 and 1988 respectively.

+Background

 The song was originally recorded in August 1986 in New York City.
 That version can be heard on the CD single as part of the "Oobu Joobu" section.
+McCartney recalled, "I had this song 'Beautiful Night', which I'd written quite a few years ago.
+I’d always liked it but I felt I didn't quite have the right version of it".
 The 1986 version was officially released as a stand-alone track in 2020 as a free download on McCartney's website.

 The song is the first of three collaborations McCartney recorded with Ringo Starr during Flaming Pie sessions and features an orchestration by George Martin, recorded at Abbey Road Studios.
+Starr's inclusion was a suggestion by McCartney's producer, Jeff Lynne.
+McCartney explained, "I'd been saying to Ringo for years that it'd be great to do something, because we’d never really done that much work together outside the Beatles.
+One night Jeff Lynne suggested, 'Why don't you get Ringo in?' and I said, 'OK!'
+It just sort of happened".
+Starr, meanwhile, recalled, "He invited me to play on 'Beautiful Night' and I said 'Sure'.
+I think it's a beautiful track".

+This version included a new, uptempo coda featuring vocals by Starr, as well as snippets of studio chatter from Starr.
+Upon completing the track, McCartney, Starr, and Lynne jammed, resulting in another track for Flaming Pie, "Really Love You".